 - Fixed: The embed size will be fixed.
 Note that your project size may vary across platforms—with this code, the embed size will not adapt to its container.

 - AMP: Use this code to embed on AMPs (Accelerated Mobile Pages).
 For more steps, check out the article about Embedding on AMP pages.

-- WordPress: To embed into Wordpress, you'll need to download a plugin.
-You can get the plugin here.
-The Infogram plugin is currently not compatible with WordPress Version 5.0.
-When using WordPress 5.0, copy the project's shortcode from the Share tab and paste it into the WordPress editor.
+- WordPress: To embed into WordPress, you'll need to install a plugin.
+The Infogram plugin is currently compatible with WordPress version 5.6 or newer.

 Accessing the embed codes

 - Open the project editor and click the Share... button in the top right corner of the screen, or simply click on the icon at the bottom right corner of the project thumbnail in your Infogram library.

 - Click on the Embed tab to access Responsive (Async), Responsive, Fixed, AMP, and WordPress embed codes.